 The purpose of this plan is to define and communicate the Oil and Gas Division's strategic priorities for its monitoring and enforcement efforts.
-Those activities are primarily conducted by the Commission's Field Operations in 12 Oil and Gas districts across the state.
+Those activities are primarily conducted by the Commission's Field Operations Section through 12 Oil and Gas districts located across the state.
 Their monitoring activities and enforcement of Railroad Commission Oil and Gas rules are the focus of this plan.
-The plan confirms many of the Division's current priorities-to ensure public safety and protect the environment-as well as establishing direction for data collection, stakeholder input, and new priorities for fiscal year 2023.
+The plan confirms many of the Division's current priorities-to ensure public safety and protect the environment-as well as establishing direction for data collection, stakeholder input, and new priorities for fiscal year 2024.

-Table of Contents
+Contents

 Vision 5

-About the Railroad Commission
+About the Railroad Commission 5

-Strategic Priorities for FY 2023 5
+Strategic Priorities for FY 2024 5

 Monitoring and Enforcement Overview 5

-Goals 14
+Goals 13

 Educational Opportunities 16

-Stakeholder Participation Process 17
+Stakeholder Participation Process 16

 Data 17

 Appendix A: Standard Operating Guidelines: Inspection Priorities 22

 Appendix B: Definition of a Major Violation 26

+Appendix C: Field Operations Enforcement Process 28

-Appendix C: Office of General Counsel Legal Enforcement Process 28
+Appendix D: Office of General Counsel Legal Enforcement Process 32

-Appendix D: Complaint Procedures 31
+Appendix E: Public Complaint Procedures 35

-Appendix E: RRC Online Inspection Lookup (OIL) 38
+Appendix F: RRC Online Inspection Lookup (OIL) 41

-Appendix F: Well Plugging Prioritization Methodology 39
+Annendix G: Well Plugging Prioritization Methodology 42